 Gather up the pastry and re-roll if needed to cut all of your pie bases out.
 Make sure you have plenty of flour on the work top, otherwise this pastry will stick.

-If the pastry does start to get too sticky, wrap up in cling film and pop back in the fridge for 20 minutes.
+And if the pastry does start to get too sticky, wrap up in cling film and pop back in the fridge for 20 minutes to chill it.

 I used a scant 1/2 teaspoon of filling in each of my mini pies.

 You can see the 2 vertical lines on the left are filled with blackberry jam – youngest daughter not keen on mince pies!

 Use the reserved third of pastry for rolling out the lids.